Install

 For Windows clients, installing Sysmon is essential to obtain comprehensive logs and ensure proper data visualization in the dashboards.
 Follow these steps to install Sysmon on each Windows client machine:

-- Run the following command in an Administrator PowerShell session from inside the unzipped folder (You can also see it here on github):
+Run the following command in an Administrator PowerShell session from inside the unzipped folder (reference github):

 .\scripts\install_sysmon.ps1

-You may need to temporarily set the PowerShell script execution policy to “Unrestricted” to allow the execution of downloaded scripts.
-Use the following command to do so:
+To temporarily set the PowerShell script execution policy to “Unrestricted” to allow the execution of downloaded scripts (if necessary), run:

 Set-ExecutionPolicy Unrestricted